Tyrrrz/Tyrrrz.me/src/data/blog-posts/expression-trees/Post.md

 }
 ```

+As you can see, we were able to construct a lambda expression by specifying its body (which is our conditional expression) and the parameter that we defined earlier.
+We also indicated the exact type of the function this expression represents by supplying a generic argument.

-By compiling the expression tree, we converted the code it represents into runtime instructions.
+By compiling an expression tree, we are able to convert the code it represents into runtime instructions.
 We can now use the delegate returned by this method to evaluate the expression we composed:

 ```csharp
 var getGreeting = ConstructGreetingFunction();